Bajwa

 Bajwa is a surname found among Jat Sikhs, Muslims and Hindus of the Punjab region in India and Pakistan.

+The 'Bajwat' region of modern Pakistani Punjab is named Bajwa zamindars who once ruled the area.
+The city of Narowal, in Punjab, was founded by Baba Naro Bajwa in the 16th century.

 Notable people bearing the Bajwa name, who may or may not be affiliated with the clan, include: